Graph Neural Networks in EEG-based Emotion Recognition: A Survey: Abstract

 \section{Abstract}

-Compared to other modalities, EEG-based emotion recognition can intuitively respond to the emotional patterns in the human brain and, therefore, has become one of the most concerning tasks in the brain-computer interfaces field.
+Compared to other modalities, EEG-based emotion recognition can intuitively respond to the emotional patterns in the human brain and, therefore, has become one of the most concerning tasks in the brain-computer interfaces.
 Since dependencies within brain regions are closely related to emotion, a significant trend is to develop Graph Neural Networks (GNNs) for EEG-based emotion recognition.
 However, brain region dependencies in emotional EEG have physiological bases that distinguish GNNs in this field from those in other time series fields.
 Besides, there is neither a comprehensive review nor guidance for constructing GNNs in EEG-based emotion recognition.
 In the survey, our categorization reveals the commonalities and differences of existing approaches under a unified framework of graph construction.
 We analyze and categorize methods from three stages in the framework to provide clear guidance on constructing GNNs in EEG-based emotion recognition.
-In addition, we discuss several open challenges and future directions, such as Temporal full-connected graph and Graph condensation.
+In addition, we discuss several open challenges and future directions, such as temporal fully-connected graph and graph condensation. \keywords{EEG \and Emotion Recognition \and Graph Neural Network \and Brain-Computer Interface}